Melville de Mellow

-Melville de Mellow (also de Mello) (1913 - 1989) was an Indian radio broadcaster with the All India Radio.
+Melville Fredrick Oswald de Mellow (also de Mello) (28 April 1913 – 4 June 1989) was an Indian radio broadcaster with the All India Radio.

 He is remembered for his high-quality reports and commentary on various events in independent India, the most notable of which was a seven-hour broadcast of Mahatma Gandhi's funeral in Delhi.
 He was conferred the Padma Shri by the Government of India in 1963 in recognition of his services to broadcasting.

 Family and education

-De Mellow was educated at the St George's College, Mussorie and served as a Lieutenant in the 5/2 Punjab Regiment before joining the All India Radio.
+De Mellow was educated at Bishop Cotton School, Shimla, and St George's College, Mussorie and served as a Lieutenant in the 5/2 Punjab Regiment before joining the All India Radio.
 Melville de Mellow was one of the pioneers, the first batch of cadets to graduate from the Indian Military Academy.
 He was married to Coralie Emma de Mellow and his nephew Ian Tudor de Mellow is a recipient of the Medal of the Order of Australia (OAM) for his services to aged welfare.